volkyeth/Memetics-Research/source/content/memetic illnesses.md

-Most if not all mental illnesses can be viewed through the lens of memetics as one or more malfunctioning [[memetic regulators and meme expression]].
+Most if not all mental illnesses can be viewed through the lens of memetics as one or more malfunctioning [[memetic regulators of meme expression]].

 What is an illness? what correlates with what we call an illness?